 These pages are meant as a tribute to those who suffered and to those who died to give us back our freedom.
-We have here on this website a picture of every gravestone in this cemetery.
+We have here on this website at least one picture of every gravestone in this cemetery.

 The cemetery is divided in 12 plots.
 Here is a list of these 12 plots with a word of explanation.